 - FAQ dropdowns or paragraphs that further help guide users to your site and gain trust in your expertise

 All content needs to be worked at and nurtured for it to make an impact, including YMYL content.
-But how you go about increasing keywords, page visibility, and building up that expertise, authority, and trust, as well as ultimately gaining a higher domain authority — through strategic tactics and initiatives that highlight the importance of your content — is up to you.
+But how you go about increasing keywords, page visibility, and building up that expertise, experience, authority, and trust, as well as ultimately gaining a higher domain authority — through strategic tactics and initiatives that highlight the importance of your content — is up to you.

 May I stress again, though, my initial Seinfeld-esque question: what is up with all the acronyms in digital marketing?
 Like the wise owl once said, the world may never know.